 Can you freeze bok choy?
 Yes, you can!
 Learn how to freeze it without it turning into mush in today’s post.

-This is part of a ongoing series on how to freeze and preserve your vegetables.
-For more freezing instructions on other vegetables, check out the entire list here.
+This is part of an ongoing series on how to freeze and preserve your vegetables.

 In this freezing method we aren’t going to blanch the bok choy prior to freezing.
 This is the key step to make sure it doesn’t turn mushy.
 When you blanch you are already adding water to it, no matter how much you dry it.
 So without blanching we don’t have to worry about that excess water.
 I’d also like to point out that we are not washing our bok choy under water prior to this.
 If you need to clean up your bok choy, take a moist paper towel and gently wash it down removing the dirt on it.